Coherent dynamics of flavor mode entangled neutrinos: Measures of quantum coherence

 The final essential condition on \( C(\rho) \) is \textit{Convexity} (\(\boldsymbol{\rm C_3}\)), which stipulates that the coherence measure should not increase under the mixing of quantum states.
 Specifically, for any set of states \(\{\rho_{\ell}\}\) and probabilities \(p_{\ell} \geq 0\) with \(\sum_{\ell} p_{\ell} = 1\), the condition requires that \( C(\sum_{\ell} p_{\ell} \rho_{\ell}) \leq \sum_{\ell} p_{\ell} C(\rho_{\ell}) \).
 This condition is important because it prevents artificial increases in coherence due to probabilistic mixtures of states, thereby ensuring that the measure respects the notion that mixing cannot generate coherence.

 We will now explore ten potential coherence monotones within the context of two- and three-flavor mode-entangled neutrino oscillations.
-In these cases, the neutrino states are mapped onto two-qubit systems for two-flavor mixing and three-qubit as well as one-qutrit systems for three-flavor mixing.
+In these cases, the neutrino states are mapped onto two-qubit systems for two-flavor mixing and three-qubit system for three-flavor mixing.
 We will express these monotones in terms of measurable parameters associated with neutrino oscillations.